roybay/converterCSVtoLDIF/README.md

 # converterCSVtoLDIF
-This repo converts CSV files into LDIF form currently I have only python script tested in mac os
+This repo converts CSV files into LDIF form.

+Currently I have only python script tested in mac os